-- Your CICSplex organization should mirror your enterprise organization: if your enterprise is structured as multiple, independent units, having multiple CICSplexes is probably the better approach; if it's structured as a single entity, the single-CICSplex solution is likely to be the more suitable. - Does your decision conflict with your enterprise's plans, either for its business or its information systems?
-For example, if your enterprise currently operates as multiple, separate entities, are there plans to unify them at any stage? - Is your proposed configuration as simple as it could be?
+- Does your CICSplex organization mirror your enterprise organization?
+If your enterprise is structured as multiple, independent units, having multiple CICSplexes is probably the better approach.
+If it is structured as a single entity, the single-CICSplex solution is likely to be the more suitable. - Does your decision conflict with your enterprise's plans, either for its business or its information systems?
+For example, if your enterprise currently operates as multiple, separate entities, are there plans to unify them? - · Is your proposed configuration as simple as it could be?
 For example, are you planning to define four CICSplexes when two would support your system management goals? - If you are planning multiple CICSplexes, have you considered whether CICS system groups could be used to achieve your goals?
 CICS system groups, unlike CICSplexes, are not mutually exclusive.
 This can be an advantage or a disadvantage, depending on your reasons for having multiple CICSplexes.

-Finally, try to remember that you can alter your decision.
-Ideally, you would discover the best possible configuration at your first attempt.
+Remember that you can alter your decision.
+Ideally, you will discover the best possible configuration at your first attempt.
 However, if you decide after a while that a different CICSplex configuration would be better, you can make the necessary changes.